kotlinski/dagens-eko-player/README.md

 ## how to run

-### locally

-> yarn run main mac
+> yarn run main

-The current commands are:
-To play enter number `1` and hit enter in the command line.
-`2` will pause, `3` to reset and `4` to skip to next episode.
+Commands from a single button connected to the pi's GPIO or a regular keyboard are supported.

+### with keyboard as input

+_Supported keyboard buttons are:_

+- `1` Start radio
+- `2` Toggle pause
+- `3` Next program
+- `4` Fast forward 15 seconds
+- `5` Rewind 15 seconds
+- `6` Stop
+- `s` Equals pressed in single button mode (see description for pi below)
+- `w` Equals releases in single button mode (see description for pi below)

-### on a raspberry pi
+### on a raspberry pi with a GPIO button as input

-> yarn run main pi

 The pi is designed to be in a box.
-When the box is opened (the button is released) the pi should start playing.
+When the box lid is opened (the button is released) the pi should start playing.

+The one button solution can recognice and handle the following patterns:

+- `released` will start playing
+- `pressed` stop playing
+- `single tap` toggle pause
+- `double tap` next program
+- `triple tap` fast forward 15 seconds
+- `quadruple tap` rewind 15 seconds